Igorello74/pi.me/README.md

 ![](/layout.text_to_path.svg)

 ### Note
-This explaination is rough and doesn't disclose some details (particularly, how the file is separated in *clasters* and how the output file is generated).
+This explaination is rough and doesn't disclose some details (particularly, how the file is separated in *clusters* and how the output file is generated).